titoBouzout/komodo-komodin-git/readme.md

 Done!

+NOTE: If there is some error just restore your backup and restart komodo two times.

 NOTES:
- - No changed files will show as is ( normal komodo icons )
+ - Unmodified files will shows as is ( normal komodo icons )
- - The "look for changes" executes every 5 seconds.
+ - The "look for changes" executes every 7 seconds.

 </blockquote>